-We appreciate that you may have questions about what will happen in the next academic year.
-We'd like to reassure you that, no matter how you begin your student journey, we'll be here to support you and warmly welcome you into our community.
+After the difficulties of the past few years, we'd like to reassure you that, no matter how you begin your student journey, we'll be here to support you and warmly welcome you into our community.

-Our term dates for our 2021/22 academic year remain unchanged.
-Please be aware that the Postgraduate welcome week begins on 20 September and the Undergraduate welcome week starts on 27 September.
-We encourage all new students to attend these welcome weeks which are an important introduction to the University, campus and city.
+We have welcome weeks for Postgraduate and Undergraduate students at the beginning of term.
+We encourage all new students to attend as these welcome weeks are an important introduction to the University, campus and city.

 Life on campus

 Our priority is to ensure you enjoy an enriching and engaging experience, whilst maintaining the safety and welfare of the community without social distancing.

 When we returned to on-campus activities in 2021, we considered room and venue capacity, and in some instances made changes to lecture format and seminar group size.
 We ensured that there were key safety measures in place on campus and we updated our policy on face coverings.

 As we move forward, we will continue to follow government guidelines to do everything we can to make our campus a safe and enjoyable place to live and study.

 Our response to Covid-19 has been recognised with a Times Higher Education University of the Year Award nomination.

 To help our students through the unprecedented times, we introduced additional supportive measures:

 our Emergency Student Support Fund (ESSF) supports students who need immediate financial support as a consequence of the pandemic with a bursary of up to £500